b05702057/English-Mandarin-Translation-Model/README.md

 ### A sequence to sequence model that can translate English into Mandarin

 ## Task
-Build a sequence to sequence model with advanced machine learning techniques like attention, schedule sampling, and beam search to translate English into Mandarin
+Build a sequence to sequence model with advanced machine learning techniques like attention, schedule sampling, and beam search to translate English into Mandarin.

 ### Run on Colab (cannot save your own version)
 * Access the notebook to run the codes: https://colab.research.google.com/drive/1oYlVsohvHi9zX4cgKEUqLCpKz77sPhMG?usp=sharing